tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Day

 You can command the jewels of this necklace to detach and float around you (a free action), shedding enough light to illuminate a dungeon corridor or forest clearing.
-When you use the daily power, you can direct the lights to strobe quickly, dazing one nearby enemy until the end of its next turn.
+When you use the full recovery power, you can direct the lights to strobe quickly, dazing one nearby enemy until the end of its next turn.

 **Quirk:** Pride, the kind that goes before a fall.